purchasingtoolpak/lanyon/_posts/2017-04-28-flexible-supplier-scorecard-template.md

  Week 3:	[supplier cost improvement]({{site.baseurl}}/2017/04/21/supplier-cost-improvement-template)

 The flexible scorecard template will work with most buying categories.
 Buyers can customize the scorecard to address unique requirements of the buying category.
-For example, this template could scorecard both goods and services suppliers. <!--more-->
+For example, this Excel template could scorecard both goods and services suppliers.
+Use this template to develop key suppliers to drive purchasing power for your organization. <!--more-->

-This template has five major attributes with three sub-attributes stating the scorecard criteria.
+This Excel template has five major attributes with three sub-attributes stating the scorecard criteria.
 A rating scale of one to five is used for each sub-attribute.
 The buyer weights each major attribute with total weight not to exceed 100%.

 The major supplier attributes to scorecard are: